How FTX led crypto’s takeover of sports in less than a year

 That’s why FTX’s Dabir says that the first questions the company faced from prospective partners were about the financial viability of the business.
 “Is crypto real?
 Explain the blockchain.
 How do you guys fit into the crypto industry?
 Just generally getting a sense of our business,” says Dabir.
 “In some cases, they dive into our numbers at a high level.
 People want to know if crypto is a fad or not.
 And more and more they’re realizing that it’s here to stay.”

-Michael McCullough, the Miami Heat’s executive VP and chief marketing officer, says in their first meetings with FTX, it was quickly clear that FTX wanted to plant their flag in a big way but wasn’t entirely sure just how to do it.
+Michael McCullough, the Miami Heat’s executive VP and chief marketing officer, says in their first meetings with FTX, it was quickly clear that FTX wanted to plant their flag in a big way, but wasn’t entirely sure just how to do it.
 What they did know was they were looking for a partner, not someone just looking to cash a really big check.
 “Putting your name on the building will get you a big splash, but that’s only part of this deal,” says McCullough.
 “A big part is activation, how we help make FTX a household name, how we replace the heritage of American Airlines who had their name on our building since it opened in 1999.
 This wasn’t just about slapping a name on the building and keeping it moving.”

 Really was such a fun video shoot!! ????